Learn how to view and report on eConsent form responses in Study Connect.

 After a participant and any additional signatories complete an eConsent form that contains a signature or questions and response options, SiteVault records the signatures and responses in the participant’s record.
 The responses are added in a Draft status and are updated to a Current status once the site user who sent the document countersigns the form.
 If you send an updated eConsent form with updated signature, questions, and response options, the previous responses are moved to a Superseded status and the newly collected responses are made Current.

 Reporting on eConsent Form Responses

 Research Organization Administrator or Site Administrator users can create a report to report on eConsent form responses.
 For example, you can create a report to view responses across one or more participants for one or more questions or signatures, or you can create a report to view Approved for Use form signatures, questions, and answers along with any associated Superseded responses.

 The signature, question, and response names are defined by what is entered in the editor on the blank ICF.
 They can be either the default names or customized names.
 You can use the labels to aggregate response data across separate documents and studies when you create reports.
 We recommend that you use unique labels in a data set for easy organization and reporting.
-See the Using the Veeva eConsent Editor page in Clinical Operations Help for more information.
+See Using the Veeva eConsent Editor in Clinical Operations Help for more information.